grymwulf/mathapp_backend/README.md

 # Requirements
  - Node v10.15.3
  - NPM v6.4.1
- - postgress (current)
+ - MySQL (current)
  - Apache Ant (optional for ant build scripts) v1.10.5
    - Not needed for deployed instance
  - Java SE 1.8.0_202
    - Not needed for deployed instance

  # Installation
- 1. Install postgreSQL
+ 1. Install MySQL
- 2. Create a database on postgreSQL for use (needs to be done manually, app won't do it for you)
+ 2. Create a database on MySQL for use (needs to be done manually, app won't do it for you)
  1. Download source code -
  2. For local development copy .env-sample to .env and update the environment variables located there
  3. For AWS Deployment, use the ant aws command in the base directory - this will assemble the correct package for uploading to AWS Elastic Beanstalk under aws/mathapp.zip - Just upload this zip file.